dirac-institute/sorcha/docs/installation.rst

+.. _installation:

 Installation
 =================

 .. note::
-   The Sorcha python packages are currently pip installable.
+   The Sorcha python package is currently pip installable.

 Sorcha Requirements
 -----------------------------

-Sorcha` has the following requirements that will be automatically installed  using pip or conda when you install the sorcha package:
+Sorcha has the following requirements that will be automatically installed  using pip or conda when you install the sorcha package:

 * python 3.9 or later
 * numpy